Killing of Ali Fazeli Monfared: Response

-Activists and celebrities, including US singer Demi Lovato, posted on social media about the murder to raise awareness of homophobia in Iran.
+Activists and celebrities, including American singer Demi Lovato, posted on social media about the murder to raise awareness of homophobia in Iran.
 Iranian LGBT activist Masih Alinejad, who lives in the United States, told Insider that "I went to look at his page and I found that he was so full of life.
 Immediately, I posted about his death on my social media and it went viral.
 I wish he had received this sort of attention while he was alive."

 Many LGBT Iranians secretly filmed videos walking with their partners and exhibiting rainbow flags to protest against the killing.
 Human rights organization Amnesty International called for a full investigation into the murder and a revocation of Iran's anti-gay laws.